More Options for Printing Documents

 Windows printing takes many resources to complete.
-If you have an NT or Novell server that is running low on resources, INTELLIscribe can spool print jobs, freeing resources on the server.
-This allows the server to concentrate on other tasks while INTELLIscribe spools print jobs.
+If a server is running low on resources, INTELLIscribe can spool print jobs, freeing resources on the server.
+This lets the server concentrate on other tasks while INTELLIscribe spools print jobs.

 - Destination Selection: The print job is scheduled on the next destination in the list.

 - Failure Handling: The next destination is tried.

 - When to use: Use this policy when you have multiple printers similar in print speed or paper tray size and want them to be used predictably, perhaps because the job sizes are consistent.

 Once INTELLIscribe is configured initially, you can back up the "virtual printer port" configuration to a file.
 This file can be used to create similar configurations on multiple computers.
 For instance, if you have ten licenses and all will be configured to print to the same printers, INTELLIscribe can be configured once, and the configuration can be copied to all ten computers.